-For information on ESL programming, supports and services please contact:
+For information on EAL programming, supports and services please contact:

-At your meeting with Instructional Services, it may be determined that the student requires an assessment to determine school and program placement.
+During your phone call with Instructional Services, it may be determined that the student requires an assessment to determine school and program placement.
 After assessment, the school will be notified that your child is coming and at that point, an orientation and school start date will be discussed with you.